VACCINES FOR DOGS

 - Rabies: Single dose at 16wks

 - Distemper: Given every 3-4 weeks between 6 weeks and 16 weeks *Leptospirosis vaccination will be added in the last two vaccines of this series

 - Bordatella: Single dose any time over 10 weeks

-- Lyme: Series of 2 vaccines starting after 10 weeks and at least 2 weeks apart
+- Lyme: Series of 2 vaccines starting after 10 weeks and given 2-4 weeks apart

 - Fecal test: Checks for intestinal parasites.
-Testing is suggested until 2 negative results achieved.
+Testing is suggested until 2 negative results are achieved.

-- Heartworm/Flea/Tick/Intestinal parasite preventatives: Given every 30 days, year-round *Heartworm test started at 12 months of age if on preventative
+- Heartworm/Flea/Tick/Intestinal parasite preventatives: Given every 30 days, year-round *Annual Heartworm test starts at 12 months of age

 - Spay/Neutering: Can be done at 4 months of age

 Note: If a puppy's vaccines are stopped before 16 weeks of age, it is possible that they will not develop long lasting immunity.
 They are not fully vaccinated until they have completed the full series of puppy shots!

 Many breeders, pet stores and rescues give puppies de-wormers.
 The de-wormer does not mean a fecal test is unnecessary!
 De-wormers are not 100% effective and often do not protect against all different types of intestinal parasites.